Streamwood Dethatching Lawn Services

 Understanding Thatch Buildup in Streamwood’s Heavy Clay Soils

 Streamwood’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
-The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
-Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns in Streamwood may experience:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 - Water ponding after rain due to poor infiltration